 An LRDP identifies the policies and physical development needed to achieve the University's academic goals for an established time horizon and a projected enrollment level.
 The Regents adopted the most recent LRDP for UC Riverside in 2005.
-It has been amended five times, most recently in 2019 to incorporate the North District livinglearning mixed-use community.
+It has been amended five times, most recently in 2019 to incorporate the North District living-learning mixed-use community.
 UC Riverside's 2021 LRDP is a new LRDP and will replace the previous LRDP.
 This 2021 LRDP will adjust the location and intensity of future campus development to best meet the goals and objectives of the University to accommodate increased enrollment, advance knowledge through teaching and research, and serve society.

 The physical environmental impacts associated with the implementation of the 2021 LRDP were analyzed in accordance with the California Environmental Quality Act (CEQA).
 The University prepared a programmatic Environmental Impact Report (2021 LRDP EIR) that serves as the comprehensive environmental analysis with the intent that future campus projects would be able to tier1 from.
 While the 2021 LRDP EIR serves as the overarching environmental analysis for the LRDP, the environmental impacts associated with future individual projects will be assessed on a project-by-project basis.

+For the purposes of the LRDP, tiering may include but may not be limited to finding of exemption from further environmental review, an addendum, a supplemental EIR, or a subsequent EIR.
+In rare instances, a standalone CEQA document may be appropriate for future projects.
 The 2021 LRDP is not intended to function as a detailed implementation plan, nor does it constitute a commitment to enrollment targets, specific development projects, construction schedules, or capital funding requests.
 However, the principles and vision of the LRDP will serve as a guide for campus planners, faculty, and administrators.
 Future projects will be evaluated for consistency with the 2021 LRDP, UC Riverside's Physical Design Framework, and the Capital Financial Plan.
 These projects will be individually approved after appropriate review by the Regents, the UC President, or the Chancellor as delegated by the Regents.